- Why can't I log in?

-If you haven't started working on a different report yet, and the report you want to add pictures to is still your "working report", then you can just go through the upload pictures process (choose "Write report->Inspection pictures->Upload pictures" from ReportHost's menus) and they'll be added to your working report.
+If you haven't started working on a different report yet, and the report you want to add pictures to is still your "working report", then you can just go through the upload pictures process (choose "Report->Upload pictures" from ReportHost's menus) and they'll be added to your working report.

 If you have published different reports since that report was published, then you'll need to reload that report before adding pictures.

 Once you've added more pictures, you can assign them to whatever concerns you want as you normally would, and then republish the report.
 We have a tutorial on this called "Revise a published report".
 You can see it on ReportHost's "Answers" menu after you log in.

 Is there a Texas Real Estate Commission (TREC) form with ReportHost?